History of Gilan: Early Islamic period

 At the beginning of the Islamic period, Gilaks resided in the territories extending to the east of the Safidrud in the lowlands along the sea as eastern as Ḵošam (Arabicized Hawsam, modern Rudsar) (which is called Bīa-pīš).
 In the west of Safidrud (which is called Bīa-pas) Gilites lived in the lowlands located in north of Tārom and Talesh was in their western and northwestern border.
 Arabs did not occupy Gilan.
 There exist reports stating that Gīlān paid tribute to the caliphate in the early ʿAbbasid era, but these are most probably referring to western Gīlān.
 Dailamites protected eastern Gīlān effectively who lived in the mountains against Muslim attacks.
 Early Islamic sources seldom pointed to the Gilites, mostly together with the Deylamites.
 In the legends Gīl a brother of Deylam, were their ancestors.
 Gilites and Deylamites, spoke a northwestern Iranian dialect largely inapprehensible to other Persian speakers.
 In the later 9th and early 10th century mass conversion to Islam occurred in Gīlān.
-Sunnite Islam was introduced to western Gilan by a Ḥanbalī scholar from Āmol called Abū Jaʿfar Qāsem b.
-Moḥammad Ṯūmī Tamīmī.
-In eastern Gīlān, the ʿAlid Ḥasan b. ʿAlī Oṭrūš al-Nāṣer le’l-Ḥaqq who preached in Hawsam, called the people to Zaydī Shiʿism.
-For many centuries schism between Ḥanbalī western Gīlān and Zaydī Nāṣerī eastern Gīlān and divided it politically and culturally.
 Many Sunnite traditionists and Ḥanbalī scholars with the nesba Gilani have risen from western Gilan since the 11th century.
 Eastern Gilan was main stronghold of Zaidi dailamites and contributed to the “Deylamite Expansion” (as Minorsky calls it) of the 10th century.

-Abu Eshaq Sabi has written that Gilites were divided into four tribes.
-He describes these tribes appear mostly like clans of a small nobility and says that all of them were in the central region of Gilan around Lahijan and Rasht.
-The Gilites as well as dailamites considered a line of kings belonging to the royal clan named Shahanshahavand and lived in the region of Dakhel, northwest of Lahijan.
-Lili ibn Shahdust (Noman) killed in battle in 921 after conquering Tus was one of their kings.
-Ziarid dynasty who ruled Gorgan and Tabarestan from 932 to the last quarter of the 11th century was a Gilite royal clan.
+Abu Eshaq Sabi wrote that Gilanis were divided into four tribes.
+He described that these tribes appear mostly like clans of a small nobility and says that all of them were in the central region of Gilan around Lahijan and Rasht.
+The Gilanis as well as Daylamites considered a line of kings belonging to the royal clan named Shahanshahavand and lived in the region of Dakhel, northwest of Lahijan.
+Lili ibn Shahdust (Noman) who was killed in battle in 921 after conquering Tus, was one of their kings.
+The Ziyarid dynasty that ruled Gorgan and Tabarestan from 932 to the last quarter of the 11th century was a Gilani royal clan.